varnish/zipnish/docs/vcl.rst

 VCL how to's
 ============

-In order for Zipnish to grab its required headers there are a few changes that are required in your vcl.
+In order for Zipnish to grab its required headers there are a few changes that are required in your VCL.
 There are two main scenarios to be handled here:

 1. Caching disabled: